 A gift of hairstyling or makeup tools lets teens try out the latest style trends.
 The Revlon one-step hair dryer and volumizer gives a salon-style blowout in minutes.
 For a more traditional blow-dryer, go with the Revlon 1875W infrared hair dryer, which outperforms the much pricier Dyson, according to testing by Reviewed.
 A flat iron or curling wand is also a great pick for teens, as it lets them experiment with a range of different looks.

 Makeup trends constantly flood your teen’s feeds on Facebook, Instagram, Twitter, and Snapchat.
 But buying all the eye shadows, blushes, lipsticks, glosses, and pencils to keep up with them is likely beyond their meager funds.
 But a massive professional makeup kit filled with every color and brush will keep them stocked for a while.
 And the Shany carry-all trunk makeup set packs it all into a chic case.

 If your teen is new to wearing makeup, they’ll appreciate a starter kit like The Makeup Set by Glossier.
 This trio of mascara, brow pomade, and cheek stain is enough to let them experiment with a few essentials while still feeling glam.

-13. A Collectable LP or Record Player
+13. An Album or Record Player